 Program Sequencing

-Each academic program at NPRC has recommended program seguencing based on a student's term of entry.
-Students should speak with their Student Engagement Specialist about the best structure and degree-planning path.
+Each academic program at NPRC has recommended program sequencing based on a student's term of entry.
+Students should speak with their Student Engagement Specialist or other assigned advisor about the best structure and degree-planning path.

 Transfer Considerations